 The new edition features a new foreword by the Rev. Erik Christensen, as well as several never before published sermons, including the sermon Joel preached at the Rev. Jeff Johnson’s installation at First United Lutheran Church in 1990.
 Editor Michael Nelson has gone through stacks of material to select pieces for the new book.
 Joel’s parents, Betty and Ray Workin have generously underwritten the costs of the second edition.
 Proceeds benefit ELM’s mission.

-Read the Rev. Erik Christensen’s foreward to Joel Workin’s book here.
+Read the Rev. Erik Christensen’s foreword to Joel Workin’s book here.

-If you would like to make a gift designated for the Joel R. Workin Endowment Fund, please contact Amalia Vagts, Executive Director at firstname.lastname@example.org or 563-382-6277.
+If you would like to make a gift designated for the Joel R. Workin Endowment Fund, please contact the Executive Director at firstname.lastname@example.org

 Please consider making a planned gift from your estate to this fund.